 - Prevention capabilities are needed at every entry point and attack vector, including the cloud.
 Prevention must be automated to react in real-time.

 - Threat resolutions need to be aggregated and shared (across both the customer base and globally) in order to stop so-called “unknown” attacks; malware today is often used over and over (in variations of the original form) because it’s expensive to write new malware.
-The more information made public about malware, the better for everyone involved trying to stop it.
+The more information made public about malware, the better for everyone involved in trying to stop it.

-- Security and defense technology needs to be built directly into the cloud or virtualization infrastructure, either as native software or in an as-as-service model.
+- Security and defense technology needs to be built directly into the cloud or virtualization infrastructure, either as native software or in an as-a-service model.
 Analytics and software-defined networking (SDN) technology will play a key role.

 - Corporations and organization need to pay attention to details such as access control and microsegmentation of data, from the highest levels of management.
 New controls may include extra steps of encryptions, two-factor authentication, or security tokens.

 A new generation of security tools and startups is pursuing some of these solutions.
 SDx research reveals that more than $500 million has been pumped into venture-backed security companies in the last five years.

 Some interesting areas to watch include security information and event management (SIEM), which integrates security information management (SIM) and security event management (SEM). to provide real-time analysis of security alerts generated by network hardware and applications.
 Some SIEM leaders working on integrating SIEM with cloud security include Hytrust, IBM, Intel Security, and Splunk.

 An intrusion detection system (IDS) is a device or software application that monitors network or system activities for malicious activities or policy violations and produces reports to a management station.
 IDS come in a variety of “flavors” and approach the goal of detecting suspicious traffic in different ways.
 IDS leaders include Cisco (Sourcefire), IBM, Intel Security, and HP.